What characteristic does a queen ant possess?

 Study for the Pennsylvania State Extension Cool-Season Turfgrass Pest Management Test.
 Enhance your skills with flashcards and multiple choice questions featuring hints and explanations.
 Get ready to ace your exam!

-The characteristic that highlights the longevity of a queen ant is her ability to live for one to 15 years.
-Queen ants have a significantly longer lifespan compared to other ants in the colony, such as workers or males, which typically live for a few months to a year.
-This extended lifespan is crucial for the colony's survival and growth, as the queen is responsible for laying eggs and ensuring the continuation of the colony over time.
+A queen ant is characterized by her ability to live significantly longer than other ants in the colony, often for a span of one to 15 years.
+This longevity is crucial for the survival and growth of the colony, as the queen's primary role is reproduction.
+She is responsible for laying eggs that will ensure the continuation of the ant colony over an extended period.

 Subscribe